Caltech-IPAC/firefly/docker/builder/README.md

 `.git` is a big directory.
 To improve performance, it's excluded from `docker-sync`.
 Due to this, `firefly` source directory in the container will not be recognized as a `git` repos.
 Functions that requires `git` commands is lost, i.e. version info.

+#### Troubleshooting

+- Request timed out when starting `docker-compose` First, try to cleanup by running `docker-compose down` and/or `dockery-sync clean`.
+If all fails, restart Docker.